-- Mixing valves can be installed at the outlet of storage tank or at other zones or fixtures in the system. - 2.
-When appliances such as dishwashers or clothes washers are used in a domestic hot water system that require increased temperatures, two hot water supply's can be set up as shown in Figure 21. - Scalding can occur at temperatures above 125 °F. Young Children, disabled, and elderly are most at risk of hot water scalding.
+- 1. Maintaining the storage tank above 140 °F and using a mixing valve can increase the amount of hot water available and help prevent the growth of water borne bacteria like Legionella. - a.
+Mixing valves can be installed at the outlet of storage tank or at other zones or fixtures in the system. - 2.
+When appliances such as dishwashers or clothes washers are used in a domestic hot water system that require increased temperatures, two hot water supply's can be set up as shown in Figure 14. - Scalding can occur at temperatures above 125 °F. Young Children, disabled, and elderly are most at risk of hot water scalding.